ThoughtWorksInc/future.scala/README.md

 future.scala are pure functional, thus they will never store result values or exceptions.
 Instead, future.scala evaluate lazily, and they do the same job every time you invoke `onComplete`.

-Also, there is no `isComplete` method in future.scala.
+Also, there is no `isComplete` method in our futures.
 As a result, the users of future.scala are forced not to share futures between threads, not to check the states in futures.
-They have to care about control flows instead of threads, and build the control flows by defining future.scala.
+They have to care about control flows instead of threads, and build the control flows by creating futures.

 ### Threading-free Model